 Dementia can be caused by a variety of brain disorders, and no two seniors experience identical symptoms.
 In addition to impacting memory, these illnesses can also affect emotions and motor skills.
 With an early and accurate diagnosis of dementia, some older adults can minimize the symptoms.
-Here are a few warning signs your senior loved one might be developing dementia.
+Home care Montgomery experts discuss a few warning signs your senior loved one might be developing dementia.

 1. Forgetting Recently Learned Facts